Basic Principles of Cello Technique

 Know Basic Anatomy

 In the various schools of cello technique, not much attention has been paid to certain anatomical realities that we cannot escape.
 For example, flexing the wrist (i.e. bending it towards the body) greater than 30° puts one at risk for carpal tunnel syndrome and and other overuse injuries.
 In addition, the higher one raises the elbow the smaller the subacromial space becomes in the shoulder, putting one at greater risk for subacromial impingement.
-It is also known that poor posture not only puts one at risk for back problems but also thoracic outlet syndrome and subacromial impingement.
+It is also known that poor posture not only puts one at risk for back problems but also thoracic outlet syndrome, subacromial impingement, and ulnar nerve entrapment at the elbow.

 All of these need to be taken into account when developing a cello technique.
 Many of the injuries cellists face are completely preventable with the proper set up.
 We need to understand the angles that put us at risk for injury and develop strategies and techniques for avoiding them, if at all possible.
 We can tilt our cello to the right, for example, to avoid raising the right shoulder too high.
 If a cellist has a long arm, he or she can develop a bow hold technique to avoid over-flexing the wrist.
 We can also take Alexander Technique lessons or research about posture strategies.
 We should establish a proper posture and bring the cello to our bodies instead of bringing our bodies to the cello.
 Some cellist should invest in a posture peg for the C string.